CNES/cars/docs/source/cli_usage.rst

 * ``mask2`` : external mask of the image 2.
 This mask can be a "two-states" mask (convention: 0 is a valid pixel, other values indicate data to ignore) or a multi-classes mask in which case the ``mask2_classes`` shall be indicated in the configuration file.
 * ``mask1_classes`` : json file indicated the ``mask1``'s classes usage (see next section for more details).
 * ``mask2_classes`` : json file indicated the ``mask2``'s classes usage (see next section for more details).
-* ``color1`` : image stackable to ``img1`` used to create an ortho-image corresponding to the produced DSM.
+* ``color1`` : image stackable to ``img1`` used to create an ortho-image corresponding to the produced :term:`DSM`.
 This image can be composed of XS bands in which case a PAN+XS fusion will be performed.

 **Warning** : If the ``mask1`` (or ``mask2``) is a multi-classes one and no ``mask1_classes`` (or ``mask2_classes``) configuration file is indicated, all non-zeros values of the mask will be considered as unvalid data.